-As the weather turns cool in September, potatoes and onions and cabbage will bring up the end of the season with winter squashes coming in.
+As the weather turns cool in September, potatoes and onions and cabbage will bring up the end of the season with winter squashes coming in last.

 Vegetables we grow

-Arugula, Basil, Beet Greens, Beets, Bok Choi, Broccoli, Brussel Sprouts, Bush Beans, Cabbage, Chinese Cabbage, Carrots, Cauliflower, Celery, Chard, Cilantro, Claytonia, Collards, Corn, Cucumbers, Dill, Eggplant, Flowers, Garlic, Garlic Scapes, Greens, Asian Greens, Mustard, Kale, Kohlrabi, Leeks, Lemon Balm, Lettuce, Lettuce Mix, Mache Melon, Mint, Onions, Red Peas, Sugar Snap Peas, Peppers, Hot Peppers, Sweet Potatoes, Red Potatoes, Fingerlings, Pumpkin, Radish, Black Radish, Watermelon, Radishes, Daikon Radishes, Salad Rutabagas, Scallions, Shallots, Spinach, Summer Squash, Tomatoes, Turnips, Gilfeather Turnips, Hakurei Turnips, Winter Squash, Zucchini
+Arugula, Basil, Beet Greens, Beets, Bok Choi, Broccoli, Brussel Sprouts, Bush Beans, Cabbage, Chinese Cabbage, Carrots, Cauliflower, Celeriac, Chard, Cilantro, Collards, Cucumbers, Dill, Eggplant, Flowers, Garlic, Garlic Scapes, Greens, Asian Greens, Kale, Kohlrabi, Leeks, Lemon Balm, Lettuce, Lettuce Mix, Melons, Mint, Onions, Sugar Snap Peas, Peppers, Hot Peppers, Red Potatoes, Fingerlings, Pumpkin, Radish, Black Radish, Watermelon Radishes, Daikon Radishes, Rutabagas, Scallions, Shallots, Spinach, Summer Squash, Tomatoes, Gilfeather Turnips, Hakurei Turnips, Winter Squash, Zucchini and more….